isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2023.md

 to their welfare throughout the long hours of rehearsals.
-With the A-Level exams on the horizon, Sherwyn was a role model of resilience and holistic education as he motivated the JC2 participants to balance both their NDP commitments and their academic pursuits skillfully.&nbsp;</p>
-<p>The college is extremely proud of Sherwyn and how he has grown as a dancer
+With the A-Level exams on the horizon, Sherwyn was a role model of resilience and holistic education as he motivated the JC2 participants to balance both their NDP commitments and their academic pursuits skillfully.&nbsp;VJC is proud of Sherwyn and how he has grown as a dancer and leader.</p>
-and leader.</p>
 <hr>
 <h4>Serve</h4>
 <p><strong>Faith Lum, Cedar Girls’ Secondary School | </strong><em><u>#whyvj</u> The fun-loving and supportive community in VJ has allowed me to meet so many amazing people and I'm truly grateful to have them in my life.
 My friends and teachers have also helped me create happy core memories that will definitely last a lifetime!</em>